The significance of dreams and what they can represent

 For the majority of us, dreams are an ongoing part of our lives.
 Some of them we remember, some we don’t.
 We may consider them to be highly meaningful and feel greatly impacted by them, or we may view them as a collection of the day’s events; an amalgamation of useless images or random neurons firing in the brain.

-There are a number of different theories on dreams and their interpretations.
+There are a number of different theories on dreams and their significance.
 Sigmund Freud referred to dreams as being the royal road to the unconscious.
 He believed they held huge significance to our unconscious thoughts, feelings and desires.

-Throughout our waking lives we can have a tendency to push into the depths of our minds, those thoughts, feelings and ideas which disturb, shock or worry us the most.
+Throughout our waking lives, we can have a tendency to push into the depths of our minds, those thoughts, feelings and ideas which disturb, shock or worry us the most.
 However, our unconscious mind is not a locked vault and nothing we place there is ever truly hidden from view.
 These difficult and distressing thoughts and ideas often have a way of showing themselves in a variety of different ways, such as through our dreams.

 Why do we dream?